theme-suka/docs/source/en/index.md

 With the theme being developed, the theme config template will change.
 By copying the config you can avoid potential conflicts for users who use git pull to upgrade the theme.

-> If you are using git for your Hexo Project or you are using CI to generate and deploy your site, please read [Advanced Setting - CI] for more details.
+> If you are using git for your Hexo Project or you are using CI to generate and deploy your site, please read [Advanced Using - Using Git with Hexo](/docs/en/expert/#Using-Git-with-Hexo) for more details.

 Now go back to the root directory of your Hexo Project, then execute: